-As a former a wealth manager, registered investment advisor, and Chartered Advisor in Philanthropy (CAP®), George developed charitable giving and legacy strategies for individuals, families, and private foundations.
-As a former attorney admitted in New York and Connecticut, he specialized in elder law, trust-based asset protection, and Medicaid planning.
+As a former a wealth manager and registered investment advisor, George developed charitable giving and legacy strategies for individuals, families, and private foundations.
+He began his career as an attorney admitted in New York and Connecticut, specializing in elder law, trust-based asset protection, and Medicaid planning.

 George sits on several boards and councils including Manhattan Star Academy, InterAgency Council of Developmental Disabilities Agencies, the State Office for Persons with Developmental Disabilities Joint Advisory Council for Managed Care, Care Design of New York, and Building Solutions for Tomorrow.